Steps

 Handler: handler(req, ctx)

-req- Request withbody,headers,pathParams,queryParamsctx- Context withlogger,emit,state,streams,traceId- Returns
+req- Request withbody,headers,pathParams,queryParams,rawBodyctx- Context withlogger,enqueue,state,streams,traceId,trigger,is,getData,match- Returns

 { status, body, headers? }